rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_user-management.md

 ## Adding Users to an Organization

 {{%notice note%}}
- Only the  **Admin** of an organization can invite users to the rapyuta.io console.
+ Only the  **Admin** of an organization can invite users to their organization.
 {{%/notice %}}

 To invite or add users to the rapyuta.io platform, do the following:

 1. On the left navigation bar, click **Account > Organization**.
 The panel displays a list of users.

-2. On **Users** tab, enter a valid email address of the user you want to invite to the rapyuta.io console.
+2. On **Users** tab, enter a valid email address of the user you want to invite to rapyuta.io.

 3. Click **ADD USER**.